aureus123/catalogs/tycho2/README.md

 Before executing *gen_tycho2*, download Tycho-2 catalog from VizieR (I/259) and concatenate data files into a single *cat/tyc2.txt* file.
 Do the same for both supplemental catalogs, into a single *cat/tyc2_suppl.txt* file.

 Files in this folder:
-- cross_tyc2_north.csv = Cross identifications of Tycho-2 stars (northern hemisfere)
+- cross_tyc2_north.csv = Cross identifications of Tycho-2 stars (northern hemisphere)
-- cross_tyc2_south.csv = Cross identifications of Tycho-2 stars (southern hemisfere)
+- cross_tyc2_south.csv = Cross identifications of Tycho-2 stars (southern hemisphere)
 - plotann.py = Modified Python script (part of Astrometry.net software) that replaces Tycho-2 stars by those generated in the CSV files

 In order to use plotann.py, replace it.
 Then, copy the CSV files here to the target folder where plotann.py will be used.
 Finally, use plotann with Tycho2 catalogue, e.g.